adgayle/aws-saa-study-guide/saa.md

     * Used to separate instances of the same application on different physical hardware
     * Can span multiple AZs
     * Cannot neither be merged nor moved into a new placement group
+* Partition placement groups
+    * Spreads instances across logical partitions such that the groups of instances in one partition do not share underlying hardware with groups of instances in a different partition
+    * Useful for partitioned workloads e.g. Hadoop, Cassandra, Kafka

 ## Amazon Machine Images (AMI)
 Region specific templates from which to generate new EC2 instances